-At sunset, conference goers enjoyed cocktails on the rooftop flight deck, with 40s themed big band music, the show finale was an opportunity for people turn off their laptops and relax with a cold Sidecar or Grasshopper and some swing dancing.
+At sunset, conference-goers enjoyed cocktails on the rooftop flight deck, with 40s themed big band music, the show finale was an opportunity for people to turn off their laptops and relax with a cold Sidecar or Grasshopper and some swing dancing.

 And… that’s a wrap for #BraveIT 2019.
 Special thanks to the band and dancers for the lively after-party entertainment, and to the stunning #NYC skyline for a fitting backdrop.
 See you next year brave ones! pic.twitter.com/sFW07OD07z

 — TierPoint (@tierpoint) September 19, 2019